How we Help

 Click Here For More Information on our Snack Pack Program.

-The Central Okanagan Food Bank’s Perishable Food Rescue Program operates 364 days/year, partners with 18 local retail grocery partners, as well as local farmers to recover all perishable food regardless of viability.
-Edible foods are then distributed to individuals, families, and community agencies.
-Inedible foods are either distributed to farmers for animal feed or sent for compost.
-Our Perishable Food Rescue Program addresses the environmental, social, and economic issues of food waste, by taking surplus perishable food and finding the best and most appropriate use for that food.
+Operating 364 days/year, our Perishable Food Rescue program partners with more than 25 local retail grocery partners, as well as local farmers and producers to rescue all perishable food regardless of viability.
+This program addresses the environmental, social, and economic issues of food waste, by taking surplus perishable food and finding the best and most appropriate use for that food.

 Click Here for More Information on our Perishable Food Rescue Program.